7 min read

 If you haven't received a verification email within 10 minutes (first check your spam folder), please contact us and provide your email address and username.

-How to setup a remote graph
+How to set up a new remote graph

 Don't see the cloud icon?
 Make sure you have a (local) graph open.